Click on the maps above to see which residential streets in the Finn Hill, Houghton and Norkirk will receive slurry seal in 2017.

 Map of Slurry Seal History

-The cost-effectiveness of slurry seal is why thousands of municipalities throughout the nation use it and why the City of Kirkland has used it in every neighborhood throughout the City for the last 14 years.
+The cost-effectiveness of slurry seal is why thousands of municipalities throughout the nation use it and why the City of Kirkland has used it in every neighborhood throughout the City since 2002

 The first phase of your street’s transition toward smoothness is the street sweeping, which removes all of the loose gravel.
 This occurs approximately one week, three weeks and three months after application.
 The second phase of that transition is more subtle.
 And its main ingredient is time.